hhas/appleeventbridge/AppleEventBridge/doc-source/4 creating-and-using-static-glues.md

 ## How keywords are converted

-Because application terminology resources specify AppleScript-style keywords for class, property, command, etc. names, AppleEventBridge uses the following rules to translate these keywords to legal ObjC class and method names:
+Because scriptable applications' terminology resources supply class, property, command, etc. names in AppleScript keyword format, `aebglue` must convert these terms to valid Objective-C class and method names when generating the glue files and accompanying `.sdef` documentation file.
+For reference, here are the conversion rules used:

 * Characters a-z, A-Z, 0-9 and underscores (_) are preserved.